 - General methods for the preparation and cooking of different food types

-- A diverse range of different cooking methods and how to adjust seasoning, heat and time
+- A diverse range of different cooking methods and reasons for using them

 - A diverse range of examples of nutritional, tasty and satisfying meals using combinations of different ingredients and cooking styles together in each of the three classes.

 Classes will include a mixture of hands-on cooking and demonstrations, followed by eating the meal we have created.
-Click here to read the June/July series menu.
+Click here to read the July series menu.

 The highest quality organic ingredients will be provided and vegan alternatives will always be provided in the few instances when fish/dairy may be called for.

 Recipe sheets will be printed and available to take away at the end of the class.